Start your care

 • Reports from allied health professionals, such as psychologists, occupational therapists, or speech pathologists

 Since the October 2024 NDIS reforms, eligibility is no longer based solely on diagnosis.
-Instead, the NDIS also considers how autism affects everyday functioning in areas such as:

 • Communication